btoll/benjamintoll.com/content/post/bit_length_of_an_integer.md

 ## The Math

-So, to determine how many bits is needed for an integer of length 1, i.e, the integers `0 - 9`, take the base-2 logarithm of 10:
+So, to determine how many bits are needed for an integer of length 1, i.e, the integers `0 - 9`, take the base-2 logarithm of 10:

 log<sub>2</sub>(10) = 3.3219280949